aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 Config<TypeSafeApiIntegration>'.
 ```

-To troubleshoot this, we need to define an integration for every operation in our API.
+This is expected, so follow these steps to add an integration.

 ### Add an integration